CAMPHILL RESEARCH SYMPOSIUM 2017

 Allie Middleton implemented a person-centered planning process for a network of mental health service providers across New York State.
 Her presentation will reflect on her experience, focusing on the challenges and changes to self-understanding experienced by all stakeholders during this transition.

-Connecting to the Camphill Association’s Theme of the Year, CANA Trustees and other interested Research Symposium attendees are invited to read Karl Konig’s seminal essay, “The Three Essentials of Camphill” and come prepared for a lively discussion of the text.
-Pre-registration required; please email firstname.lastname@example.org to sign up.
+Connecting to the Camphill Association’s Theme of the Year, CANA Trustees and other interested Research Symposium attendees are invited to read Karl Konig’s seminal essay, “The Three Essentials of Camphill” and come prepared for an in-depth discussion of the text.

 Nish Parikh, CEO, Rangam